Avyukth/multiplayer-game-server/README.md

 ---

-## Requirements by Lila Assignments and task completed marked with [x]:
+## Requirements by game Assignments and task completed marked with [x]:

 - [x] Documentation of the web service protocol.
 - [x] The code for the web service.